HomoCodens/catherd/README.md

 * static state holder feels wonky, maybe move state (and dirty flag) back into main
 * custom styling?
 * custom classloader / splash screen
-* use separate paths for documents and store?
 * Input validation?
 Much of the data is "suit yourself" anyway
   * Maybe for phone numbers, email & chip nrs
 * Aks them to properly label the PDF form fields